Yuna Kato: 2022: First World Tour title and world No. 25 ranking

+2026

+During the 2026 season, Kato competed in women's doubles alongside partner Miki Kanehiro.
+The pair achieved consistent results on the International Challenge circuit, reaching four finals throughout the year.
+Their first final appearance of the season occurred in March at the Vietnam International, where they finished as runners-up to Gronya Somerville and Josephine Wu.
+In July, Kato and Kanehiro reached the final of the Northern Marianas Open, again securing a runner-up position.
+In August, the duo reached the final of the inaugural Philippine International, where they were defeated by the Indian pair Treesa Jolly and Gayatri Gopichand.
+Additionally, they were runners-up at the Malaysia International, losing the final to fellow Japanese players Mikoto Aiso and Momoha Niimi.

 Achievements

 BWF World Tour (1 title, 4 runners-up)

 The BWF World Tour, which was announced on 19 March 2017 and implemented in 2018, is a series of elite badminton tournaments sanctioned by the Badminton World Federation (BWF).
 The BWF World Tour is divided into levels of World Tour Finals, Super 1000, Super 750, Super 500, Super 300 (part of the HSBC World Tour), and the BWF Tour Super 100.